-The departure from the Rock would see us head east to Lambert’s Centre of Australia, Old Andadoo Station, Mac Clarke’s Conservation reserve before heading to Mount Dare for a Simpson Desert crossing.
+The departure from the Rock would see us head east to the true Red Centre namely Lambert’s Centre of Australia.
+It was then onto Old Andadoo Station, Mac Clarke’s Conservation reserve before heading to Mount Dare for a Simpson Desert crossing.
 Although it would be my second, it was a first for Kari, a first as a single vehicle and a first towing.

 In this preparation, I thought the outback drawer system had a bolt starting to come loose.
 Upon pulling it apart, things were significantly more damaged than anticipated.
 One of the floor braces had vibration fractures immediately in front of an anchor point.